mikecoker/finance_app/docs/fix_log.md

 ### 1. Lesson Progression Content Display Issue

 **Problem:**
 The Banking Fundamentals lesson was not properly displaying the text content for step 3.
 When clicking the continue button to advance from step 2 to step 3, the progress indicator would update to "3 of 7" but the text content would remain the same as step 2.
+Additionally, the quiz in step 4 was not displaying properly.

-**Original Code:**
+**Original Approach (Failed):**
+Initially, we tried adjusting the timeout durations in the transition logic:

 ```typescript
 const handleNextStep = () => {
   // Prevent multiple rapid clicks